kuzudb/kuzudb.github.io/docs/cypher/query-clauses/order-by.md

 ```
 MATCH (a:User)-[:Follows]->(b:User)
 RETURN b.age, a.name
-ORDER BY b.age DESC, a.name DESC
+ORDER BY b.age DESC, a.name DESC;
 ```
 Output:
 ```